Residential Treatment Program For Teens with Low Self Esteem

 At Solstice West, it is all about relationships: the relationship you have with yourself and the relationships you have with others.
 We believe that in the context of healthy relationships, great healing can occur.

 Our positive peer culture is a beautiful embodiment of this idea: students strive to be support and kind, just as they try to act this way to themselves.
-We offer a specific Self-esteem/Identity Specialty Group where girls facing similar self-esteem issues can discuss their goals, struggles, and strategies in an open and safe space.
+We offer a specific Self-esteem/Identity Specialty Group where girls and assigned female at birth facing similar self-esteem issues can discuss their goals, struggles, and strategies in an open and safe space.

 Solstice West also has Adventure Therapy as part of our programming.
 This creates fun, memorable, and – most importantly – successful experience to boost self-esteem and self-efficacy.
 These appropriately physically and sometimes emotionally challenging situations allow students to test skills, challenge negative self-concept, and prove capabilities.
 Students leave Solstice West as empowered young women, that understand their self worth, with improved confidence and self-esteem.

 What are the causes of low self-esteem in teens?